-Corporate Partners volunteer their time and resources to mentor talented students at Hacking for Defense (H4D), which teaches students to apply startup business practices to rapidly innovate and deploy products within the defense realm.
+Corporate Partners volunteer their time and resources to mentor talented students at Hacking for Defense (H4D), which teaches students to apply Lean Startup methodology to rapidly innovate and deploy products within the defense realm.

 In addition to performing a national public service, Corporate Partners gain exposure to new and emerging national security markets and can even develop strong relationships with their team’s Government Sponsor.

 - Understand government problems long before they reach the requirements stage of the formal contracting process.

 - Perform a national public service

 - Gain exposure through H4D®'s larger, nation-wide effort

 - Ability to reach out to high performing teams and continue their work beyond the scope of the class

 - Corporate Partners act as mentors and provide students with the full weight of their experience in a particular sector, be that technological, networking, or market expertise